 From murmurs to shouts, the crowd turns en masse and I'm yanked out of my high.
 Albus' utters a very loud, "Fuck," as a circle of groping hands close around us.

 Sharp, fake nails digs into my cheek.
 "Oi!
 I am not Potter!"
 I screech, slapping them away.
 I could really use a gavel right now.

-Just as I think Potter's a sure goner, the bottom half of his shirt's buttons burst open and little Charlotte, who's clinging by the hem, trips.
+Just when I think Potter's a sure goner, the bottom half of his shirt's buttons burst open and little Charlotte, who's clinging by the hem, trips.
 Like bowling pins, she takes down a whole stack of girls with her.
-He tears free, shirt open and sans tie, and the momentary confusion is just enough for me to elbow my assailants away and escape after him.
+He tears free, shirt open and sans tie, and the momentary confusion is enough for me to elbow my assailants away and escape after him.